<< Freya < The Corner Kick | Genus Locy > Søring variant >>

 14) 30m.
 Abseil then down climb another 20m to reach a gap and bolt belays.

 15) 6-, 35m.
 Climb cracks to a tiny ledge (old peg) then move left onto a blank slab (poor nuts).
-Now friction right and layback an arete (bold) to a ledge with many loose blocks.
+Now move right and layback an arete (bold) to a ledge with many loose blocks.

 16) 5, 45m.
 Climb around the left side of a pinnacle onto steep grass with loose blocks - from here up is the only way out.
 Make a hard move at the end onto the flat ridge above, and relief!